Non-asymptotic analysis of Langevin-type Monte Carlo algorithms: Abstract

 \section{Abstract}

-We study the Langevin-type algorithms for Gibbs distributions such that the potentials are dissipative and their weak gradients have the finite moduli of continuity.
-Our main result is a non-asymptotic upper bound of the 2-Wasserstein distance between the Gibbs distribution and the law of general Langevin-type algorithms based on the Liptser--Shiryaev theory and functional inequalities.
-We apply this bound to show that the dissipativity of the potential and the $\alpha$-H\"{o}lder continuity of the gradient with $\alpha>1/3$ are sufficient for the convergence of the Langevin Monte Carlo algorithm with appropriate control of the parameters.
-We also propose Langevin-type algorithms with spherical smoothing for potentials without convexity or continuous differentiability.
+We study Langevin-type algorithms for sampling from Gibbs distributions such that the potentials are dissipative and their weak gradients have finite moduli of continuity not necessarily convergent to zero.
+Our main result is a non-asymptotic upper bound of the 2-Wasserstein distance between a Gibbs distribution and the law of general Langevin-type algorithms based on the Liptser--Shiryaev theory and Poincar\'{e} inequalities.
+We apply this bound to show that the Langevin Monte Carlo algorithm can approximate Gibbs distributions with arbitrary accuracy if the potentials are dissipative and their gradients are uniformly continuous.
+We also propose Langevin-type algorithms with spherical smoothing for distributions whose potentials are not convex or continuously differentiable.